brikis98/yevgeniy-brikman-homepage/_posts/2014-04-14-got-fast-download-but-slow-upload.md

 [Got slow download but fast upload speeds over wireless?
-Here's a fix.](http://brikis98.blogspot.com/2012/02/got-slow-download-but-fast-upload.html) That post has had several hundred thousand views and helped many people (check out the comments - I even got a marriage proposal), so I'm hoping this post will be useful too!
+Here's a fix.](http://brikis98.blogspot.com/2012/02/got-slow-download-but-fast-upload.html) That post has had several hundred thousand views and helped many people (check out the comments&mdash;I even got a marriage proposal), so I'm hoping this post will be useful too!

 Here's your tldr: upgrade your router's firmware.

-## <span style="font-size: x-large;">Symptoms
+## Symptoms

 I noticed that on all my devices - a Macbook Pro, iPhone, Windows desktop - webpages were sometimes taking a long time to load; it was a bit intermittent,